-When my children were small we used the following article to do a month of science experiments with water (one a day), and we recently used them again (with more detailed explanations) as part of our homeschool science.
+When my children were small we used the following article to do a month of science water experiments (one a day), and we recently used them again (with more detailed scientific explanations) as part of our homeschool science.

 Although the science experiments seem quite simple to begin with, they actually cover a lot of scientific principles.